dstaab34/24-AC/Elastic_Setup.md

   - set network.host: 10.1.X.1x (e.g. network.host: 10.1.6.11)(ip of the VM)
   - set transport.port underneath line "For more information..." in network portion.
 Set it starting at 9300 with node1, incrementing by one for each node. (e.g. transport.port: 9300)
   - set the discovery seed hosts. discovery seed hosts will be the other nodes and their transport ports for this cluster. each line should be written with four spaces, then a hyphen, then another space. (e.g.    - 10.1.6.11:9300) enter a new line after entering each host
-  - set cluster initial master nodes. this should just be the first node (e.g. cluster.initial_master_nodes: node1)
+  - set cluster initial master nodes. this should be set to the values of all the master nodes set above. (e.g. cluster.initial_master_nodes: node1)
   - AT THE BOTTOM OF THE FILE, WRITE IN TWO LINES EXACTLY AS FOLLOWS
             #Shard limit for the entire node:
             cluster.routing.allocation.total_shards_per_node: 100